allaboutapps/cra-template-aaa-typescript/template/README.md

 For this you can open your browser console (CMD+ALT+i in Mac Chrome or CTRL+SHIFT+i in Windows Chrome), enter `debugStore.showStringKeys = true` and then press RETURN.
 This will display the string keys additionally to the translated text.
 Toggle this off again by using `debugStore.showStringKeys = false`.

+## Text styling

+CSS styles for all in app texts are defined in `TextStyles.css`.
+Preferably all heading/paragraph styles should be defined there and then used in you components instead of using CSS inline styles in JSX.

 ## Third party licenses

 A file containing all third party licenses is automatically generated upon build and is available unter `third-party-licenses.txt`.